cages/las-util-php/README.md

 In a web browser, browse to:
 http://localhost:7000/upload

 Select the LAS file prj/example_data/sample_next.las to upload.
-It is verified to process correctly.
+Sample_next.las has been verified that it will process correctly.

 The sample_next.las currently is made up of the header sections: version, well and curve.
 Additional header sections and the '~A' data section will be added in future iterations.

 Click 'upload'

   LAS-Util will:
   - upload the file to a local uploads directory